 JOHN: And is that good?

 I mean, Phil, just think about it.
-One day before September 11, on September 10, God’s name wasn’t in the public discourse.
-I mean, you didn’t speak about God unless you were sworn in somewhere in a courtroom or unless you were overstepping your bounds.
-Now everyone is reaching out for the sky hook and as I said in the introduction, we can all assume that they don’t know the God they’re crying out to and they may not be crying out on His terms but on their own terms, but that ought to be evidence enough that this is a severe mercy.
+One day before September 11, on September 10th, God’s name wasn’t in the public discourse.
+I mean you didn’t speak about God unless you were sworn in somewhere in a courtroom or unless you were overstepping your bounds.
+Now everyone is reaching out for the skyhook, and as I said in the introduction, I mean we can all assume that they don’t know the God they’re crying out to, and they may not be crying out on His terms but on their own terms, but that ought to be evidence enough that this is a severe mercy.

-JOHN: As I said to Larry King, you know, I said, “Let’s say six or seven thousand people died, which I think is probably going to be what the number is going to be, that’s how many die every day in America.
+JOHN: Yeah, and as I said to Larry King, you know, I said, “Let’s say six or seven thousand people died, which I think is probably what the number is going to be, that’s how many die every day in America.”
 I think I said that on the air, that that would just make a 366-day year in terms of the number of deaths.
 So we just don’t like it when they die suddenly and in big groups like that.
-That really wakens us up and that’s plenty of reason for God to allow that to happen.
+That really wakens us up, and that’s plenty of reason for God to allow that to happen.

-PHIL: Larry King also asked you if the events of September 11 caused you to question your faith?
+PHIL: Larry King also asked you if the events of September 11th caused you to question your faith.
 He seemed to be asking that of each of these guys.
 Talk about that a little bit.

 PHIL: He’s made up his own God, hasn’t he?

-JOHN: He is his own God.
-He even says that.
+JOHN: He is his own God - I mean he said that.

 PHIL: I wish you had had the time.
 One other question came up that I found myself wishing you had time to respond to more.
 Larry King was curious about whether we should forgive the terrorists.
-And, in fact, he went around and asked...he made it a point to ask each panelist this question.
-That’s really a hard question to answer in a soundbyte(?) and I’m eager to hear a more in depth reply from you.
+And, in fact, he went around and asked - he made it a point to ask each panelist this question.
+That’s really a hard question to answer in a sound bite, and I’m eager to hear a more in-depth reply from you.